Psychiatry residents are invited to apply for APA's Minority Fellowships

 APA/SAMHSA Substance Abuse Fellows (funded by the Centers for Substance Abuse

-months based on their postgraduate year and availability of federal funds.
+postgraduate year and the availability of federal funds.
+AstraZeneca fellows

-AstraZeneca fellows do not receive a stipend; however, travel funds are
+do not receive stipends, but travel funds are available for specific APA

-applicants need not be U.S. citizens, permanent residents, or graduates of a
+have to be U.S. citizens or permanent residents or graduates of a U.S. medical

-The deadline for applications is January 31, 2006.
-Information is
+The deadline for applications is January 30, 2009.
+Applications are